 The following organisations may be able to help you with your employment matter.
 They do not give legal advice.

 Commonwealth Fair Work Ombudsman (FWO) provides information and advice on workplace laws, rights and obligations, and investigates complaints and suspected contraventions of workplace laws, awards and agreements.
 FWO can help if you have been working under a sham contract preventing you from being paid entitlements.

 Fair Work Commission is the national workplace relations tribunal and can provide information about unfair dismissals, general protections, workplace bullying and harassment and how to lodge an application.

 Apprenticeships Info provides free advice, referrals and support to all Queenslanders about apprenticeships, traineeships and training options.

-Industrial Relations Services, Department of Justice and Attorney-General provides information about workplace relations including long service leave, child employment, private employment agents, trading hours, workers' accommodation, public holidays and wages and conditions for public sector and local government employees.
+Office of Industrial Relations - Queensland provides information about workplace relations including long service leave, child employment, private employment agents, trading hours, workers' accommodation, public holidays and wages and conditions for public sector and local government employees.

 Queensland Industrial Relations Commission is an independent tribunal established to conciliate and arbitrate industrial matters in Queensland.
 QIRC provide information about whether you are covered by State or Federal legislation.

 Workplace Health and Safety Queensland is the state government department that deals with complaints about workplace harassment, safety and fatigue.
 They also provide information on making a complaint internally through your workplace, or externally through their complaints process.